dataprogpy/dataprogpy.github.io/docs/eda/data-storytelling/review-validation.md

     * Is all the text necessary, or can some be trimmed for brevity without losing meaning?
     * Are the visuals uncluttered and easy to interpret?
 (This relates back to effective vertical development in Step 7).

-**The Goal: Honesty and Constructive Self-Criticism**

-Be honest with yourself during this review.
-It's better to identify areas for improvement now than for your audience to be confused or unconvinced later.
-This step might lead you to:

-* **Refine your narrative text:** Clarify explanations, strengthen transitions, or sharpen your key messages.
-* **Tweak your visuals:** Make small adjustments to titles, labels, colors, or annotations for better clarity.
-* **Re-order visuals:** If the flow isn't quite right, you might decide to change the sequence.
-* **Add or remove a visual:** You might realize a gap in your story or that a particular visual isn't adding enough value.
-* **(In rare cases) Revisit earlier steps:** If a major flaw is uncovered that relates to data cleaning or a fundamental misunderstanding, you might need to briefly go back.
-This is less common at this stage if the previous steps were followed diligently, but it's part of the iterative nature of the work.

-This review ensures your data story doesn't just present data, but effectively communicates the intended insights to the intended audience, achieving the purpose you set out to fulfill.

----

-> **💡 Activity: Review Your Data Story Draft**
->
-> Take your assembled "mini-story" – the sequence of 2-3 visuals you outlined in Step 8, along with the narrative text and annotation ideas you drafted in Step 9.
->
-> 1.  **Re-read your analytical questions and persona description** from Step 2.
-Keep them clearly in mind.
-> 2.  **Critically review your mini-story** using the "Key Questions for Your Review" listed above.
-> 3.  **Jot down your honest answers and observations.**
->     * What works well?
->     * Where are there potential weaknesses or areas for improvement regarding:
->         * Answering your analytical questions?
->         * Meeting your persona's needs?
->         * Clarity of the key message?
->         * Logical flow?
->         * Support from data?
->         * Overall clarity and conciseness?
-> 4. Based on your review, list **1-3 specific, actionable refinements** you would make to your mini-story if you had more time (e.g., "Reword the title of Chart 2 for clarity," "Add a sentence to explain the dip in X," "Ensure the color legend is more prominent").
->
-> This structured self-review is a vital skill for any data professional.

----
-This step provides a structured way for students to evaluate their own work against their initial goals.
-The next, and final, content step in this phase is Step 11: "Final Polish and Presentation Considerations," followed by the overall lesson conclusion.

-How does Step 10 look?
-That's an excellent and highly practical point to bring in, especially for working professionals!
-The concept of a Minimum Viable Product (MVP) is very relevant to data storytelling.
-It's about ensuring the core message gets across effectively, even if further polishes are saved for later.

-Let's incorporate this into Step 10.

----

-#### Step 10: Checking Against Goals ✅🎯 (Continued)

-*(This follows the "Key Questions for Your Review" section)*

 **The Goal: Honesty, Constructive Self-Criticism, and the MVP Mindset**

 Be honest with yourself during this review.
 It's better to identify areas for improvement now than for your audience to be confused or unconvinced later.
 This step might lead you to identify several potential refinements.